MicroStrategy/rest-api-docs/docs/getting-started/playground.md

 ---
-title: MicroStrategy REST API Playground
+title: Strategy REST API Playground
-description: MicroStrategy REST API Playground is a place you can see live demos of our REST API, API specifications, and code examples.
+description: Strategy REST API Playground is a place you can see live demos of our REST API, API specifications, and code examples.
 You can also play with it without writing a single line of code.
 ---

 ## What is the playground?

-MicroStrategy REST API Playground is a place you can see live demos of our REST API, API specifications, and code examples.
+Strategy REST API Playground is a place you can see live demos of our REST API, API specifications, and code examples.
 You can also play with it without writing a single line of code.

 [This GitHub Page](https://github.com/MicroStrategy/rest-api-playground) provides the instructions for you to set up and start to use it.
 You can access the playground at [https://www.postman.com/microstrategysdk](https://www.postman.com/microstrategysdk).
 If you are not familiar Postman interface, be sure to check out [the documentation](https://learning.postman.com/docs/getting-started/introduction/) on Postman's learning center.

 There are two collections in the workspace:

-- MicroStrategy REST API: Use it as API Documentation.
+- Strategy REST API: Use it as API Documentation.
 It contains examples and built-in scripts to save the context information after some requests, such as `authToken`, `userId`.
-- MicroStrategy REST API Workflows: It contains workflow examples.
+- Strategy REST API Workflows: It contains workflow examples.
 You can pick a folder and run all the requests.

 You need to pick an environment to run the requests.
 There are two environments shipped: